How to Test React Native App on My Phone

 • Step one: Verify that both devices are connected to the same network

-• Refer to local IP instead of localhost
+• Refer to the local IP instead of localhost

 Slow Performance